Black Hole spin dependence of general relativistic multi-transonic accretion close to the horizon: Linear stability analysis of the stationary solution

 \section{Linear stability analysis of the stationary solution}

-In this work, our entire analysis of the multitransonic flow at the viscinity of the hole is based on the phase space behaviour of the stationary solutions.
-It is, however, important to ensure that such stationary configurations are stable as well, at least upto the limit of astrophysically relvant time scales.
-This can be accomplished by studying the time evolution of a linear acoustic like perturbation applied around a stationary configuration.
+In this work, our entire analysis of the multi-transonic flow at the vicinity of the hole is based on the phase space behaviour of the stationary integral solutions.
+Hence it is important to ensure that such stationary configurations are stable as well, at least upto the limit of astrophysically relevant time scales. \cite{mon80} was the first to perform the stability analysis of relativistic flow for spherically symmetric accretion.
+For the flow model discussed in our work, the stability analysis can be accomplished by studying the time evolution of a linear acoustic like perturbation applied around a stationary configuration.
 We will first demonstrate that the axisymmetric accretion can be considered as potential flow and will thus identify the corresponding velocity potential.
 Next we perturb such velocity potential and will prove that such perturbation will not diverge to destabilize the original stationary solution of our interest.
-In the folowing part we present the analysis for irrotational, entropy conserving flow solutions in general, which necessarily includes the stationary ones.
+In the following part we present the analysis for irrotational, entropy conserving flow solutions in general, which necessarily includes the stationary ones.

 From Thermodynamics,

 For polytropic flow along a specified streamline, we have from eq.~\eqref{euler} ,